Explains what adaptations are, how to request an adaptation, how long they take and if you have to pay.

 Adaptations are alterations to your home that can be installed to improve your safety and independence in everyday tasks.

 Don't live in a council property?
 The information on this page is for council tenants only.
 If you are a home-owner or rent privately, information on adaptations and equipment for your home can be found on the maintaining independence at home page.

 Home adaptations are divided into two categories, minor and major.

-Minor adaptations are works that do not need any structural changes to your home,
+Minor adaptations are works that do not need any structural changes to your home including:

-Major adaptations are works that do need structural changes to your home, such as level access shower facilities, stairlifts, ramps, adapting your home for wheelchair use and ground floor bathroom/bedroom facilities.
+Major adaptations are works that do need structural changes to your home, including:

 Minor adaptations are referred direct through to our housing maintenance unit by the occupational therapy team, and should be completed within 6 weeks from the start of the referral.